 - Double check all medications before taking any in the hospital.
 Do not be afraid to speak up if you see an unfamiliar medication.

 - Have a family member or other trusted adult stay in the hospital with the patient as much as possible.
-Ask about sleeping in the room – sometimes a bed or special sleep chair can be provided.
+Additionally, ask about sleeping in the room – sometimes a bed or special sleep chair can be provided.

 - If you sense that a nurse is unable to perform a particular task, ask to see a charge nurse who is more experienced and has managerial oversight of the nurses on the floor.